kwstat/agridat/notes_agridat.md

 Fan 2007 - Yield stability of maize GxE
 Flores 1998 Flores 1998 - bean & pea yields, Flores 2012, Flores 2013

-Jode Edwards Data analyzed in this report were obtained from the Iowa State University Oat Variety Trial for the years 1997 to 2003.

 ## Malosetti 2013
 F2 data.